Conflict Management explained: the styles, strategies, skills and practical examples

 Conflict management is defined as a process of making decisions and acting on them, in order to produce the best outcome possible under conditions of uncertainty.

 It is a process that helps managers achieve an optimum outcome in a situation where multiple parties have opposing interests.
-During this process, there are six steps: diagnosing the problem, generating alternatives, choosing the best alternative, planning action, implementing the solution, and assessing results.
+During this process, there are six steps to handle conflicts: diagnosing the problem, generating alternatives, choosing the best alternative, planning action, implementing the solution, and assessing results.

 Definition of Conflict Management